 “Cloud will increasingly be the default option for software deployment,” said Jeffrey Mann, Research Vice President at Gartner.
 To make the most use of the cloud, a company should opt for appropriate deployment models in cloud computing.
 There are four main cloud deployment models: a public, a private, a hybrid and a community cloud.
 There are also web-based organization systems that are not so widespread, such as virtual private, inter-cloud and others.

-A cloud deployment model is a “configuration” of certain cloud environment parameters such as the storage size, accessibility and proprietorship.
-To choose the most suitable one for you, SaM Solutions recommends companies to make a choice based on their computing, networking, storage requirements, TCO expectations and business goals, as well as available resources.
+A cloud deployment model is a ‘configuration’ of certain cloud environment parameters such as the storage size, accessibility and proprietorship.
+To select the one that suits you the most, we recommend choosing based on computing, networking, storage requirements, available resources, TCO expectations and business goals.